 Staphylococcus aureus is gram positive cocci which causes staphylococcal food-borne disease (SFD).
 Staphylococcal food-borne disease (SFD) is one of the most common food-borne diseases worldwide resulting from the contamination of food by preformed S. aureus enterotoxins.
 It is one of the most common causes of reported food-borne diseases in the United States.
 Presence of pathogens in food products imposes potential hazard for consumers and causes grave economic loss and loss in human productivity via food-borne disease (Lateef et al., 2016).
 Symptoms of SFD include nausea, vomiting, and abdominal cramps with or without diarrhea.
-Preventive measures include safe food handling and processing, adequate cleaning and disinfection of equipment, prevention of cross-contamination at homes and kitchen, and prevention of contamination from farm to mouth.
+Preventive measures include safe food handling and processing, adequate cleaning and disinfection of equipment, prevention of crosscontamination at homes and kitchen, and prevention of contamination from farm to mouth.

 Aspergillus niger is a filamentous fungus growing aerobically on organic matter.
-In nature, it is found in soil and litter, in compost and on decaying plant material (Preetha and Narayayan, 2020).
-Aspergillus niger is less likely to cause human disease than some other Aspergillus species.
+In nature, it is found in soil and litter, in compost and on decaying plant material (Preetha and Narayayan, Aspergillus niger is less likely to cause human disease other Aspergillus species.
 In extremely rare instances, humans may become ill, but this is due to a serious lung disease, aspergillosis, that can occur.
-Aspergillosis is, in particular, frequent workers among horticultural who inhale dust. which can be rich peat Aspergillus spores.
-Aspergillus niger is one of the most common causes in of otomycosis (fungal ear infections), which can cause pain, temporary hearing loss, and, only in severe cases, damage to the ear canal and tympanic membrane (Lateef et al., 2016).
+Aspergillosis is, in particular, frequent inhale among horticultural workers who peat dust, which rich Aspergillus spores.
+Aspergillus niger is one of the most common causes of otomycosis (fungal ear infections), which can cause pain, temporary hearing loss, and, only in severe cases, damage to the ear canal and tympanic membrane (Lateef et al., 2016).